Structure of the Roper Resonance from Lattice QCD Constraints: Lattice QCD Constraints

-Given the absence of the relevant experimental data, we now turn to the results provided by lattice QCD simulations, focussing on the recent work of Lang {\it et al.}~\cite{Lang:2016hnn} and the CSSM~\cite{Liu:2016uzk}.
-The former is particularly interesting as incorporated $\pi N$ and $\sigma N$ five-quark non-local interpolating fields with the momenta of each hadron projected to provide excellent overlap with the low-lying scattering states of the spectrum.
-These are in addition to standard three-quark interpolating fields which have proved to favour localized states and miss the non-local scattering states \cite{Mahbub:2010rm,Mahbub:2012ri,Mahbub:2013ala,Mahbub:2013bba,Kiratidis:2015vpa,Kiratidis:2016hda} making the lattice spectrum incomplete.
-In reporting these results in Figs.~\ref{fg:specI} and \ref{fg:specII} we have used solid(open) symbols to indicate states dominated by local(nonlocal) interpolating fields.
-This information can be used in addition to the standard analysis of the spectrum.
+In the absence of the relevant experimental data, we now turn to the results provided by lattice QCD simulations, focusing on the recent work of Lang {\it et al.}~\cite{Lang:2016hnn} and the CSSM~\cite{Liu:2016uzk}.
+HEFT predictions in the finite volume of the lattice are constrained at the physical quark masses by the fit to experimental data.
+To extend the predictions to other quark masses, we introduce one new parameter, $\alpha_B^0$ of Eq.~(\ref{Eq:alpha}), providing a linear quark-mass dependence in the bare mass.
+Noting that the lattice simulation at the lightest quark mass involves a pion mass of 156 MeV, our key results are insensitive to this extension to larger pion masses.

-Just as insight into the composition of the lattice QCD states can be obtained from the eigenvectors of the lattice correlation matrix used to excite the states, Hamiltonian EFT also provides insight into their composition via the superposition of basis states for each eigenvector.
-In Figs.~\ref{fg:specI} and \ref{fg:specII} we not only show the spectra calculated for Scenarios I and II but we also colour code the lines to indicate the amount of the bare-baryon (or three-quark) basis state in that particular eigenstate.
-The red, blue, green and orange lines indicate the states having the first, second, third and fourth largest bare-state contributions, respectively.
+Lang {\it et al.}'s work \cite{Lang:2016hnn} is particularly interesting as it incorporates $\pi N$ and $\sigma N$ five-quark non-local interpolating fields with the momenta of each hadron projected to provide excellent overlap with the low-lying scattering states of the spectrum.
+These results are particularly important in discriminating between Scenarios I and II.

+These non-local interpolators are complemented by standard local three-quark interpolating fields, which have proved to favour localized states and miss the non-local scattering states \cite{Mahbub:2010rm,Mahbub:2012ri,Mahbub:2013ala,Mahbub:2013bba,Kiratidis:2015vpa,Kiratidis:2016hda}, making the lattice spectrum incomplete.
+In this case there may be concern that the lattice energy levels extracted might be systematically contaminated from the missed levels.
+The CSSM collaboration has explored this in detail \cite{Mahbub:2013bba,Kiratidis:2015vpa,Kiratidis:2016hda} and has developed methods that ensure these systematic errors are suppressed through Euclidean time evolution.
+Their use of a single-state Ansatz and a full covariance-matrix calculation of the $\chi^2/{\rm dof}$ with a conservative cutoff of $\chi^2/{\rm dof} < 1.2$ ensures that any remaining contamination is contained within the error bars reported \cite{Kiratidis:2016hda}.
+While the resultant uncertainties overlap with several states in the HEFT spectrum, we'll see that it is the absence of localized states below 1.9 GeV \cite{Dudek:2012ag,Kiratidis:2016hda} that facilitates a discrimination of Scenarios I and II.